CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/CTGUI.md

 # CTGUI

 You can run a command and edit recipes from ingame using a GUI.
+It will generate a file on your local scripts folder called recipes.zs .

 <details><summary>Background story</summary>
 Some people don't fancy text editors.
 Even using templates highlighting their syntax can't satisfy them.
 They want a GUI (Graphical User Interface).